ACMWM/acmwm.github.io/_pages/events.md

 ![dance]({{ "/images/shacks2023.jpeg" | prepend: site.baseurl }})

-We meet every Thursday in Washington 301 from 6:30 PM to 7:30 PM.
+We meet every Thursday in ISC 2280 from 7:00 PM to 8:00 PM.
 Check out our weekly newsletter for more info!

 Want stay in touch?
 Join our Discord [Here](https://discord.gg/PgAYRuzx9Q)